-This program is designed for students who want a course of study that will enable them to enter the clerical job market in the shortest possible time.
+This Certificate of Achievement is designed for students who want a course of study that will enable them to enter the clerical job market in the shortest possible time.

 SUBJECT & NO. COURSE UNITS

-CAOT 2 Computer Keyboarding II 3
+CAOT 2 Computer Keyboarding II

-CAOT 3 Computer Keyboarding III 3
+CAOT 3 Computer Keyboarding III

 CAOT 31 Business English

-CAOT 33 Records Management and Filing2
+CAOT 33 Records Management and Filing 2

-CAOT 34 Business Terminology2
+CAOT 34 Business Terminology 2

 CAOT 35 Concepts in Information Systems

 CAOT 39 Word Processing: Keyboarding and Operations (Microsoft Word)

-CAOT 92 Computer Windows Application2
+CAOT 92 Computer Windows Application

-CAOT 97 Introduction to the Internet for CAOT
+CAOT 97 Internet for Business

-CAOT 41 Office Methods

-OR

-CAOT 941 Cooperative Education

-Total24
+Total

+This secure lass an advisour secure